subvisual/subvisual.com/src/posts/2020-06-04-how-we-set-and-track-goals/index.md

 ---
+highlight: false
-path: /how-we-set-and-track-goals/
+path: how-we-set-and-track-goals
 title: How we set and track goals
+categories:
+  - inside-subvisual
 author: laura-esteves
 date: 2020-06-04
 intro: >
   Have an inside glance at our goal setting and tracking process, and some extra insights about how we define our goals at the beginning of each year.
 This is the first of a series of blog posts about how we work our goals at Subvisual.
 ---

 This is the first of a series of blog posts about how we set and track goals at